StefanBelic1/Mono_QA_zadatak/BUG_REPORT.md

 **Type:** Functional Bug
 **Severity:** Low
-**Environment:** Chrome, Windows 10, Android 14
+**Environment:** Chrome-version 142.0.7444.162, Windows 10, Android 14

 ### Steps to Reproduce
+1. Log in to the application (https://demo.baasic.com/angular/starterkit-photo-gallery/login).
-1. Open an album containing multiple photos.
+2. Open an album containing multiple photos.
-2. Delete one photo.
+3. Delete one photo.
-3. Observe the album photo count without refreshing the page.
+4. Observe the album photo count without refreshing the page.

 ### Expected Result
 After deletion, the album's photo count should update immediately to reflect the correct number.